ethereum/consensus-specs/specs/networking/p2p-interface.md

 - `gossip_history` (number of heartbeat intervals to retain message IDs): 5
 - `heartbeat_interval` (frequency of heartbeat, seconds): 1

-### Topics
+### Topics and messages

 Topics are plain UTF-8 strings and are encoded on the wire as determined by protobuf (gossipsub messages are enveloped in protobuf messages).
 Topic strings have form: `/eth2/TopicName/TopicEncoding`.
 This defines both the type of data being sent on the topic and how the data field of the message is encoded.
-(Further details can be found in [Messages](#Messages)).

-There are two main topics used to propagate aggregate attestations and beacon blocks to all nodes on the network.
-Their `TopicName`s are:

-- `beacon_block` - This topic is used solely for propagating new beacon blocks to all nodes on the networks.
-Blocks are sent in their entirety.
-Clients MUST validate the block proposer signature before forwarding it across the network.
-- `beacon_aggregate_and_proof` - This topic is used to propagate aggregated attestations (as `AggregateAndProof`s) to subscribing nodes (typically validators) to be included in future blocks.
-The following validations MUST pass before forwarding the `aggregate_and_proof` on the network.
-    - The aggregate attestation defined by `hash_tree_root(aggregate_and_proof.aggregate)` has _not_ already been seen (via aggregate gossip, within a block, or through the creation of an equivalent aggregate locally).
-    - The block being voted for (`aggregate_and_proof.aggregate.data.beacon_block_root`) passes validation.
-    - `aggregate_and_proof.aggregate.data.slot` is within the last `ATTESTATION_PROPAGATION_SLOT_RANGE` slots.
-    - The validator index is within the aggregate's committee -- i.e. `aggregate_and_proof.index in get_attesting_indices(state, aggregate_and_proof.aggregate.data, aggregate_and_proof.aggregate.aggregation_bits)`.
-    - `aggregate_and_proof.selection_proof` selects the validator as an aggregator for the slot -- i.e. `is_aggregator(state, aggregate_and_proof.aggregate.data.index, aggregate_and_proof.selection_proof)` returns `True`.
-    - The `aggregate_and_proof.selection_proof` is a valid signature of the `aggregate_and_proof.aggregate.data.slot` by the validator with index `aggregate_and_proof.index`.
-    - The signature of `aggregate_and_proof.aggregate` is valid.

-Attestation subnets are used to propagate unaggregated attestations to subsections of the network.
-Their `TopicName`s are:

-- `committee_index{index % ATTESTATION_SUBNET_COUNT}_beacon_attestation` - These topics are used to propagate unaggregated attestations to subsections of the network (typically beacon and persistent committees) to be aggregated before being gossiped to `beacon_aggregate_and_proof`.
-The following validations MUST pass before forwarding the `attestation` on the network.
-    - The attestation's committee index (`attestation.data.index`) is for the correct subnet.
-    - The attestation is unaggregated -- that is, it has exactly one participating validator (`len([bit for bit in attestation.aggregation_bits if bit == 0b1]) == 1`).
-    - The block being voted for (`attestation.data.beacon_block_root`) passes validation.
-    - `attestation.data.slot` is within the last `ATTESTATION_PROPAGATION_SLOT_RANGE` slots.
-    - The signature of `attestation` is valid.

-Additional topics are used to propagate lower frequency validator messages.
-Their `TopicName`s are:

-- `voluntary_exit` - This topic is used solely for propagating voluntary validator exits to proposers on the network.
-Voluntary exits are sent in their entirety.
-Clients who receive a voluntary exit on this topic MUST validate the conditions within `process_voluntary_exit` before forwarding it across the network.
-- `proposer_slashing` - This topic is used solely for propagating proposer slashings to proposers on the network.
-Proposer slashings are sent in their entirety.
-Clients who receive a proposer slashing on this topic MUST validate the conditions within `process_proposer_slashing` before forwarding it across the network.
-- `attester_slashing` - This topic is used solely for propagating attester slashings to proposers on the network.
-Attester slashings are sent in their entirety.
-Clients who receive an attester slashing on this topic MUST validate the conditions within `process_attester_slashing` before forwarding it across the network.

-#### Interop

-Unaggregated and aggregated attestations from all shards are sent as `Attestation`s to the `beacon_attestation` topic.
-Clients are not required to publish aggregate attestations but must be able to process them.
-All validating clients SHOULD try to perform local attestation aggregation to prepare for block proposing.

-#### Mainnet

-Attestation broadcasting is grouped into subnets defined by a topic.
-The number of subnets is defined via `ATTESTATION_SUBNET_COUNT`.
-The `CommitteeIndex`, `index`, is assigned to the topic: `committee_index{index % ATTESTATION_SUBNET_COUNT}_beacon_attestation`.

-Unaggregated attestations are sent to the subnet topic, `committee_index{attestation.data.index % ATTESTATION_SUBNET_COUNT}_beacon_attestation` as `Attestation`s.

-Aggregated attestations are sent to the `beacon_aggregate_and_proof` topic as `AggregateAndProof`s.

-### Messages

 Each gossipsub [message](https://github.com/libp2p/go-libp2p-pubsub/blob/master/pb/rpc.proto#L17-L24) has a maximum size of `GOSSIP_MAX_SIZE`.
 Clients MUST reject (fail validation) messages that are over this size limit.
 Likewise, clients MUST NOT emit or propagate messages larger than this limit.

 The payload is carried in the `data` field of a gossipsub message, and varies depending on the topic:

 | Topic                                  | Message Type      |
 |----------------------------------------|-------------------|